MantavyaA/Array-and-String/README.md

 THEORY :

-Arrays in C++
+ARRAYS IN C++

+Definition:

-An array is a data structure used to store multiple values of the same data type in contiguous memory locations.
-Arrays are useful for managing large amounts of data efficiently under a single variable name.
-The size of an array is fixed and must be known at compile time.
-Each element in an array is identified by its index, which starts from zero and goes up to size minus one.
+An array is a data structure that stores multiple values of the same data type in contiguous memory locations.

+🔹 Key Points

+Stores homogeneous data (all elements of the same type).

+Fixed size – must be known at compile time.

+Elements are accessed by an index (starting from 0 to size - 1).

-Arrays allow random access to any element using its index.
-They are suitable for storing homogeneous data like numbers, characters, or any user-defined data types.
-Arrays can be one-dimensional (linear data), two-dimensional (matrix-like structure), or multi-dimensional.
+Allows random access to any element using its index.

-Although arrays offer fast access and modification, their fixed size can lead to wasted memory or lack of flexibility.
-To overcome this, dynamic memory allocation can be used with pointers.
-Arrays in C++ do not perform bounds checking, so accessing out-of-range elements can lead to undefined behavior.

-Operations on arrays include traversal, insertion, deletion, searching, and sorting.
-These operations often require looping structures like for or while.
-Arrays are also used in more complex data structures like matrices, vectors, stacks, and queues.

-Strings in C++
+🔹 Types of Arrays

+One-Dimensional → Linear data storage.

+Two-Dimensional → Matrix-like structure.

+Multi-Dimensional → Higher-order structures.

+🔹 Advantages

+✅ Fast access and modification.

+✅ Simple to use for fixed-size data storage.

+🔹 Limitations

+❌ Fixed size can lead to wasted memory or insufficient space.

+❌ No bounds checking → Accessing out-of-range elements causes undefined behavior.

+🔹 Common Operations

+Traversal – Visiting each element.

+Insertion – Adding elements at specific positions.

+Deletion – Removing elements.

+Searching – Finding an element (linear/binary search).

+Sorting – Arranging in ascending/descending order.

+🔹 Usage in Advanced Structures

+Matrices

+Vectors

+Stacks & Queues

+✨ STRINGS IN C++

+Definition:

-Strings are sequences of characters used to represent textual data.
-In C++, strings can be implemented either as character arrays (C-style strings) or using the string class from the Standard Template Library.
+A string is a sequence of characters used to represent textual data.

-C-style strings are arrays of characters ending with a null character (\0).
-These strings are handled using functions from the C library like strlen, strcpy, strcmp, etc. They are less safe and require manual management of size and termination.

-The string class in C++ provides a more convenient and safe way to handle strings.
-It allows dynamic resizing, automatic memory management, and built-in functions for common operations such as concatenation, comparison, substring extraction, and character access.

-C++ strings support operator overloading, allowing intuitive usage like using + for concatenation or == for comparison.
-They also support input and output operations using cin and cout.

-Strings in C++ are mutable, meaning their contents can be modified after creation.
-The string class hides low-level memory management, making it suitable for modern C++ programming.
-It improves readability, maintainability, and reduces the chances of errors compared to C-style strings.
+🔹 Types of Strings in C++
+1️⃣ C-Style Strings (Character Arrays)
+Implemented as an array of characters ending with a null character \0.

+Functions from the C library handle operations (strlen, strcpy, strcmp, etc.).

+Require manual size management.

+Less safe compared to modern C++ strings.

+2️⃣ string Class (STL)
+Part of the Standard Template Library.

+Supports dynamic resizing and automatic memory management.

+Provides built-in functions for:

+Concatenation (+)

+Comparison (==)

+Substring extraction (substr())

+Character access (at() / [])

+Supports operator overloading for intuitive usage.

+Works easily with cin and cout.

+🔹 Advantages of string Class
+✅ No manual memory management.
+✅ Flexible and safer than C-style strings.
+✅ Improves readability and maintainability.